cbartram/Nucleus/README.md

 ## FAQ

 - **How do I download Nucleus?** Nucleus can be downloaded via [NPM](https://www.npmjs.com/packages/react-nucleus) using the command `npm install -g react-nucleus`
 - **How do I run Nucleus once its installed** Nucleus can be run in any terminal using the `nucleus` keyword.
-Try `nucleus -v` to make sure you have it installed correctly.
+Try `nucleus -V` to make sure you have it installed correctly You should see the latest version appear in the console.
-- **Can I specify an output directory for Nucleus** Sure just use the `--out=./YOUR/RELATIVE/OUTPUT/DIR` command line flag.
+- **Can I specify an output directory for Nucleus** Sure just use the `--out ./YOUR/RELATIVE/OUTPUT/DIR` command line flag.
+- **It keeps saying the --name flag is required** `--name` is the only required command line argument to nucleus try `nucleus --name YOUR_COMPONENTS_NAME`.
+- **Can I create multiple components at the same time?** Not yet but its coming soon!

 ## Authors